-Negative SEO tactics have been around for quite some time, butgained increased popularity after Google released its “Penguin” update in April 2012.
+Negative search engine tactics have been around for quite some time but gained increased popularity after Google released its “Penguin” update in April 2012.

-As an indirect and unintended result of the stricter penalties imposed by Penguin, Google inadvertently increased the overall effectiveness of negative SEO tactics.
-And as an additional unintended result, tools that were previously positive for positioning suddenly stopped being so positive.
-For example, the rapid acquisition of links, with exact anchor text, etc.
+As an indirect and unintended result of the stricter penalties imposed by Penguin penalty, Google inadvertently increased the overall effectiveness of some negative SEO tactics.

-These external factors could now be fairly easily manipulated through the use of negative SEO without your site’s consent or knowledge.
+These external factors could now be relatively easily manipulated through the use of harmful SEO without your site’s consent or knowledge.

-Quick Note: Negative SEO is NOT ALWAYS behind penalties, un-indexing penalties, or drop in rankings.
-In many cases, this is due to other factors or circumstances.
+Quick Note: Negative SEO is NOT ALWAYS behind penalties, deindexing penalties, or sudden drops in Google rankings.
+In many cases, this is due to numerous other factors or circumstances.

-Now please keep reading to learn how to effectively identify negative SEO, and then learn what your best options to protect yourself.
+Now please keep reading to learn how to efficiently identify using negative SEO alerts, and then determine what your best options to protect yourself.

-Based on the number of gigs from the online job freelancing site, Fiverr, which utilized negative SEO tactics, I would say a negative SEO problem exists, and it is very real!
+Based on the number of gigs from the online job freelancing site, Fiverr, which utilized negative SEO tactics, I would say a problem exists, and it is very real!

 If you go overboard with your link building (acquiring too many links too quickly from low authority sites, with too exact anchor text for example), will you find yourself in the sights of a revenue damaging Google penalty?

-The very clear answer is YES…of course you will.
+The obvious answer is YES…of course you will.